The collection contains one bill from the Hotel Caldwell, located in Birmingham, Alabama.

-Letters written by Arley Hughes while serving in the Army during World War I
+Letters written by brothers Arley and Eli Hughes while serving in the Army during World War I and late nineteenth- and early twentieth-century artifacts of this large, rural Alabama family

 Letters from Chattanooga, Tennessee; Meridian, Mississippi; and Richmond, Virginia, primarily to his wife in Northport, Alabama, and also to his mother and other family members during the Civil War.
 The letters include news of family and friends, accounts of camp life, and other matters.